gangwug/nCV/README.md

 ### The number of samples in the population scale data

+The test using mouse liver data suggests 1) the linear relationship between nCV and nrAMP keeps even only containing samples collected in a 12 hour window, 2) the linear correlation value becomes larger if containing samples across the whole circle.
+Since majority human samples do not have sample collection time, including a large number of samples is the only way of helping guarantee the nCV calculation with samples across the circle.
+Our current experience suggests that the minimal number of samples suitable for nCV calculation is 50.
+For human population data analysis, more samples are always preferred.

 ### The list of target clock genes for nCV calculation

+The 'nCVgene' function can calculate the nCV of all genes in the input dataset.
+However, 'nCVgene' will only output the nCV for the targeted output genes set by the parameter of 'cgenes'.

 ### First run nCVnet, then run nCVgene